Stiflerzak/Pizzas/README.md

 # Pizzas

-# project_management_app
-project_management_app is a basic API built with ruby's Sinatra DSL.
+Pizzas is a basic API built with ruby on rails.

-This project is my first project created for learning,  it shows the power of the DSL in building server-side applications.
+This is the first Api design and will be optimized for better performance

 ## Pre-Requisites
 In order to use this repository you will need the following: